 About twenty hours into the game I rolled credits on XCOM 2.
 No, I didn’t beat the game in that time.
 I lost, and the aliens won.
 Thirty hours later I would I have my revenge.
 Apparently, this was a common experience for people who played 2012’s XCOM: Enemy Unknown.
 Lead Designer Jake Solomon said in interviews before XCOM 2’s release that many players lost their first time through Enemy Unknown, and that informed the set up for XCOM 2.
 Whether through skill or dumb luck, I beat Enemy Unknown fairly easily.
-Its sequel on the other hand provides quite a challenge and is a better game for it.
+Its sequel on the other hand provides quite a challenge, and I think it’s a better game for it.

 Before I go any further, I should make it clear that I played XCOM 2 on a computer that should not be able to run this game.
 It is far below the minimum requirements, and the game ran at a completely awful framerate for me.
 The reason I say this is because people have reportedly had bad technical issues with this game.
 I think it would be disingenuous for me to talk about those issues playing the game the way I did.
 However, the fact that I enjoyed it so much despite my horrible technical experience should speak for itself.

 At first glance, anybody who played Enemy Unknown will immediately recognize XCOM 2.
 It is still a game about commanding a group of soldiers on a battlefield who are fighting against an alien invasion.
 The activities in between missions include researching new technologies, building new armor and weapons to take into the field, and expanding the XCOM home base.
 On the surface, XCOM 2 is a very iterative sequel, but it iterates in ways that make it wholly better than its predecessor.